-The syllabus emphasizes fundamental knowledge and skills, and include the appreciation and use of software application packages for word processing, computer drawing and image editing, multimedia presentations and documents, spreadsheet calculations and charts, game design, programming; and applications on the Internet.
+The syllabus emphasizes fundamental knowledge and skills, and includes the appreciation and use of software application packages for word processing, computer drawing and image editing, multimedia presentations and documents, spreadsheet calculations and charts, game design, programming, and applications on the Internet.

 Computer Applications (CPA) Curriculum

-The CPA lower secondary syllabus focuses on equipping students with fundamental ICT skills that will support learning of the other NT subjects and are useful in their personal life.
+In lower secondary, the syllabus focuses on equipping students with fundamental ICT skills that will support learning of the other NT subjects and are useful in their personal life.

-At the upper secondary levels, the syllabus focuses on higher-order thinking skills.
+In upper secondary, the syllabus focuses on higher-order thinking skills.
 Students taking CPA will learn problem-solving skills and understand basic programming concepts and skills.
-Basic programming concepts and skills will be learnt through simple animation and game design; and eventually, applied to solve problems in everyday context.
-This serves to better prepare students for further studies in programming and media-related courses; as well as for the work place and future learning.
+Basic programming concepts and skills, learnt through simple animation and game design, can eventually be applied to solve problems in everyday context.
+This serves to better prepare students for further studies in programming and media-related courses, as well as for the work place and future learning.

 There are six compulsory modules in the subject.
 These modules are: